 Cons To Shaving After A Shower

-Here are the drawbacks to pursuing that pristine shave.
+Here are the drawbacks to pursuing that clean shave.
 As soon as you get out of the warm water, your pores are going to start closing again.
 If you take too long, you lose all of the benefits of showering first.

 The second drawback is the biggest for most guys.
 After you do all of that work grooming your downstairs region, you're going to make a mess.
 Hair clippings get everywhere, and they will drive you mad if you don't wash them away.
 You can try to wipe yourself clean with a warm, wet washcloth, but you know that it's close to futile.
 The best solution is to hop back in the shower and rinse down really quickly.
 It's wasteful.